Youth Conservation Leadership Program

 How to Apply

-Applicants will need to formally apply with a resume.
-Candidates will be contacted about schedyling a short interview so we can get to know you a bit more.
-Applications are closed until next year.
+Applicants will need to formally apply with a resume (cover letters are a plus, but not required).
+Candidates will be contacted about scheduling a short interview so we can get to know you a bit more.
+See downloadable resume examples/inspiration below.

-Reach out to our Youth Conservation Leadership Coordinator, Sarah Hooghuis (802-434-3026) with any questions.
+Please reach out to our Youth Conservation Leadership Coordinator, Sarah Hooghuis (802-434-3026) with any answer any questions you may have.

 Download our JCT Program Flyer below to distribute and/or hang at your school!